sureshmelvinsigera/Operating_Systems_Project/setup-users-and-security/README.md

 </h1>

 **Learning objective:** By the end of this lesson, students will have set relevant users and groups.
-Additionally they will have limited access to settings and the desktop for the 'students'.
+Additionally, they will have limited access to settings and the desktop for the 'students'.

 ## Scenario

 You are a system administrator for a small school.
 You have been tasked with setting up workstations for the students.
-The school has chose to use Ubuntu Linux for their computer labs as it is open source, well-maintained, and can be properly secured.
+The school has chosen to use Ubuntu Linux for their computer labs as it is open source, well-maintained, and can be properly secured.
 The students will need to print assignments to a network printer, access the internet, use a word processor, draw graphics, and during recess, play appropriate games.

 ### Users and Groups